open-contracts/weather-insurance/README.md

 # Weather Insurance
-An open contract sample.
-The barebones to get started.
+This contract allows anyone to provide a trustless rainfall insurance for anyone else on earth.